 We received seven complaints about the FedLoan handling of income-driven repayment plan requests.
 These repayment plans can make it possible for borrowers who can’t afford their monthly payments to get some relief.

-In some cases, customer service reps simply gave lousy information about what’s available and how the repayment plans work.
-In others, they botched plan requests, forcing readers to make larger payments that they couldn’t afford.
+In some cases, customer service representatives simply gave incorrect information about what’s available and how the repayment plans work.
+In others, they botched plan requests, forcing borrowers to make larger payments that they couldn’t afford.

-In one such case, one reader stated that FedLoan “could only fix it after several months, resulting in me paying on the standard repayment plan upwards of $800 a month when I should have paid $105.”
+In one such case, one survey respondent stated that FedLoan, “could only fix it after several months, resulting in me paying on the standard repayment plan upwards of $800 a month when I should have paid $105.”

-In one situation, the reader received a letter saying FedLoan needed to make an “adjustment” on their account.
-It ended up increasing the principal balance by $2,000, and when they reached out to FedLoan, they got no response.
+In one situation, the survey respondent said they received a letter saying FedLoan needed to make an “adjustment” on their account.
+The servicer ended up increasing the principal balance by $2,000, and when the borrower reached out to FedLoan, they got no response.

-In another, a reader kept seeing automatic payments coming out of their checking account even after they had paid off the loan.
+In another example, a respondent said they kept seeing automatic payments coming out of their checking account even after they had paid off the loan:

-Whatever you choose, it’s important to know that you don’t have to put up with a bad servicer.
-Make sure to file any complaints you have with the CFPB, but also look for ways to find another company to work with that might offer a better overall experience.
+Whatever you choose to do, it’s important to know that you have options if you’re fed up with a bad servicer.
+Make sure to file any complaints you have with the CFPB, and look for ways to find another company to work with that might offer a better overall experience.